projectacrn/acrn-hypervisor/doc/api/devicemodel_api.rst

 Device Model APIs
 #################

-This section contains APIs for the SOS Device Model services.
+This section contains APIs for the Service VM Device Model services.
 Sources for the Device Model are found in the devicemodel folder of the `ACRN hypervisor GitHub repo`_